at what age do you leash train a puppy 2

 Consistency and Patience

 Consistency and patience are essential when leash training a puppy.
-Dogs thrive on routine and repetition, so it’s important to be consistent with your training methods and expectations.
+Dogs thrive on routine and repetition, so it’s essential to be consistent with your training methods and expectations.
 Establish clear rules and boundaries from the start and enforce them consistently.
 Additionally, be patient with your puppy as they learn to navigate the world on a leash.
-Rome wasn’t built in a day, and neither is a well-behaved, leash-trained puppy.
+Rome wasn’t built in a day, nor is a well-behaved, leash-trained puppy.

 Gradual Exposure to Different Environments

 Leash training shouldn’t be limited to just one environment.
 Gradually expose your puppy to different environments and varying levels of distractions.
 Start in a quiet, familiar setting and gradually increase the difficulty level.
-This could include walks in parks, busy streets, or even dog-friendly establishments.
+This could include park walks, busy streets, or dog-friendly establishments.
 By gradually introducing your puppy to different environments, you’ll help them become more adaptable and confident on the leash.

 Professional Training vs. Do-It-Yourself